 Causes of NAFLD

-Doctors are unsure as to why some people develop NAFLD and others do not accumulate fat in their liver at all.
+Doctors are unsure why some people develop NAFLD, and others do not accumulate fat in their liver.
 However, both NAFLD and NASH are linked to the following:

 - obesity and being overweight